cghernan/cghernan.github.io/_pages/research.md

 energy transfer from the low- to the high-wavenumber group in the GQL approximation, referred to as the ‘scattering’ mechanism, depends on the neutrally stable leading Lyapunov spectrum of the linearized equations for the high-wavenumber group.

-using a flow decomposition defined with spanwise Fourier modes: the flow is decomposed into a set of low-wavenumber spanwise Fourier modes and the rest high-wavenumber modes.
-This decomposition leads to the nonlinear low-wavenumber group that supports the self-sustaining process within the given integral length scales, whereas the linearised high-wavenumber group is not able to do so, unlike the GQL models in Part 1, which place a minimal mathematical description for the self-sustaining process across all integral scales.
-Despite not being able to support the self-sustaining process in the high-wavenumber group, the GQL models in the present study are found to reproduce some key statistical features in the high-wavenumber group solely through the ‘scattering’ mechanism proposed by previous studies.
-Finally, using the nature of the GQL approximation, a further set of numerical experiments suppressing certain triadic nonlinear interactions are carried out.
+Based on the GQL approximation, I have also proposed a type of decomposition into spanwise Fourier modes that leads to a nonlinear low-wavenumber group that supports the self-sustaining process within the given integral length scales, while the linearized high-wavenumber group is not able to do so, unlike the GQL models proposed until date, which place a minimal mathematical description for the self-sustaining process across all integral scales.
+Despite not being able to support the self-sustaining process in the high-wavenumber group, these GQL models are found to reproduce some key statistical features in the high-wavenumber group solely through the ‘scattering’ mechanism proposed by previous studies.

+I use the nature of the GQL approximation to propose numerical experiments suppressing certain triadic nonlinear interactions to study scale interactions comprehensively.

 Laminar-turbulent transition in high-speed flows